August 1st, 2018

 Century Gothic is a knock-off of Futura (similar to the relationship between Arial and Helvetica), which is the font used by "New Moon" and Antioch Remastered/Thoughts in Chaos.

 Overall, I'm satisfied with the way it came out.
 Like "Slug," it uses plain text for the menu bar.
 It's a more pleasing dark design than "Red Moon" on the whole.
-"New Moon" is probably the best design for the site, though, so I think I made the right decision to abandon this one.
+I still like "New Moon" more overall, though this one avoids a couple of its problems (namely, the "mystery meat" menu, which is inscrutable on mobile devices, and the lack of a heading for the title of the current page).

 Anyway, none of this stuff is brilliant, and I fully understand that there's no real point in doing any of this work that nobody is ever going to see.
-But they're fun to make, and I get a sense of satisfaction out of finishing old things (and I've accumulated quite a collection of unfinished web designs over the years).
+But they're fun to make, and I get a sense of satisfaction out of finishing old things.